 Children with disabilities are entitled to the same services and family benefits as all other children.
 The emphasis in the following information is on those services and payments specifically related to disability.
 They apply whether the child was born with the disability or acquired it later.

-Parents have an obligation to maintain their children until adulthood.
 Although a child with a disability may be maintained by their parents after the age of 18 this does not provide them with any special entitlement to provision in a parent’s will.
 If you want to make specific provision for your child, you should get legal advice.
 One option is a trust from which your child may benefit after your death.
 Many parents use discretionary trusts to provide for a child with a disability without affecting entitlement to benefits.

 You may use a covenant as a tax-efficient way to give money to a child aged over 18, but this could affect the child’s entitlement to Disability Allowance.

 Most public sector occupational pension schemes, and some private sector schemes, have provisions that allow for the pension arrangements for dependent children to continue for the lifetime of a permanently incapacitated child.

 There is a range of social welfare payments for people who have a disability.
 These include Disability Allowance which your child may be entitled to when they reach the age of 16.
 If your child takes up employment, it may affect their Disability Allowance.
 For more information about this, see Disability payments and work.